Action #745

 Implement simple background model for SPI

-Added by Knödlseder Jürgen about 11 years ago.
-Updated about 4 years ago.
+Added by Knödlseder Jürgen almost 12 years ago.
+Updated over 4 years ago.

 Status:ClosedStart date: